vanallenlab/moalmanac-db/docs/referenced-schema-draft-about.md

 # Molecular Oncology Almanac db 2.0.0 (draft)
 We are in the process of refactoring and updating moalmanac db to align with [GA4GH's Variant Annotation Specification (va-spec)](https://github.com/ga4gh/va-spec) and [Categorical Variant Representation Specification (Cat-VRS)](https://github.com/ga4gh/cat-vrs).
-Both of these specifications are in development and are following the [GA4GH Genomic Knowledge Standards (gks) Maturity Model](https://cat-vrs.readthedocs.io/en/latest/appendices/maturity_model.html).
+Both of these specifications are in development and are following the [GA4GH Genomic Knowledge Standards (GKS) Maturity Model](https://cat-vrs.readthedocs.io/en/latest/appendices/maturity_model.html).
 As components of each specification moves from draft to trial and to normative maturity we will update our schema to align with their recommendations.
 At the moment, this version of our data schema does _not_ comply with either format.

 ![in progress relationships between referenced files](assets/moalmanac-db-schema-diagram.svg)